UnScene3D: Unsupervised 3D Instance Segmentation for Indoor Scenes: Introduction

 \OURS{} comprises two essential elements.
 First, we observe that for RGB-D scan data, self-supervised representation learning methods \cite{xie2020pointcontrast,hou2021exploring} can provide an innate signal indicating object-ness through feature similarity.
-We thus generate pseudo masks on 3D segment primitives, based on multimodal analysis of self-supervised color and geometry features from the RGB-D data.
-By considering 3D segments rather than voxels or points, our approach efficiently scales with high-dimensional 3D data in large scene environments while providing inherent regularization for pseudo annotations.
-As we require strong features for these initial coarse estimates, we fuse information from both geometric and color features in a complementary fashion.
+We thus generate pseudo masks over 3D segment primitives, based on multimodal analysis of self-supervised color and geometry features from the RGB-D data.
+By considering mesh segments rather than voxels or points, our approach efficiently scales with high-resolution 3D data in large scene environments while inherently promoting contiguous segmentation masks.
+As we require strong features for these initial coarse estimates, we fuse information from both geometric and 2D color features in a complementary fashion.
 Second, following the pseudo mask generation, we train our model through iterative self-training on both the initial pseudo masks and the current confident model predictions.
-A noise robust loss enables multiple rounds of self-training to achieve improved object recognition and segmentation.
-At inference time, we do not require any color signal and can produce class-agnostic 3D instance segmentation for a new geometric observation of a 3D environment.
-Experiments on challenging, cluttered indoor environments from the ScanNet~\cite{dai2017scannet} and ARKit~\cite{dehghan2021arkitscenes} datasets show that \OURS{} improves significantly over the unsupervised state of the art. \\ In summary, our contributions are: \begin{itemize} \item We propose the first unsupervised 3D instance segmentation approach for indoor RGB-D scans, without requiring any human annotation. \item We generate sparse 3D pseudo masks for unsupervised training based on a multi-modal fusion of color and geometric signal from RGB-D scan data.
-We achieve robustness and efficiency through a geometry-aware scene coarsening. \item Our generated pseudo masks are iteratively refined by self-training with a noise robust loss for 3D instances to improve 3D instance segmentation performance. \end{itemize}
+Through multiple rounds of self-training with noise robust losses achieve improved object recognition and segmentation.
+At inference time, we do not require any 2D color signal and can produce class-agnostic 3D instance segmentation for a new geometric observation of a 3D environment.
+Experiments on challenging, cluttered indoor environments from the ScanNet~\cite{dai2017scannet}, S3DIS \cite{armeni_s3dis} and ARKit~\cite{dehghan2021arkitscenes} datasets show that \OURS{} improves significantly over unsupervised, clustering-based state of the art.
+In summary, our contributions are: \begin{itemize} \item We propose an unsupervised 3D instance segmentation approach for indoor RGB-D scans, without requiring any human annotation. \item We generate sparse 3D pseudo masks for unsupervised training based on a multi-modal fusion of color and geometric signal from RGB-D scan data.
+We achieve robustness and efficiency through a geometry-aware scene coarsening. \item Our generated pseudo masks are iteratively refined by self-training for 3D instances to improve 3D instance segmentation performance. \end{itemize}